Aseefa Bhutto Zardari

-Aseefa Bhutto Zardari (born 3 February 1993) is a Pakistani politician who is a member of the National Assembly of Pakistan.
-She is the youngest daughter of Asif Ali Zardari, the current President of Pakistan, and Benazir Bhutto, the former Prime Minister of Pakistan.
+Aseefa Bhutto Zardari (born 3 February 1993) is a Pakistani politician who has served as First Lady of Pakistan since 2024.
+A member of the National Assembly of Pakistan since 2024, she is the youngest daughter of the current President of Pakistan, Asif Ali Zardari, and former Prime Minister of Pakistan Benazir Bhutto.

 Early life and education

 Aseefa was born to Asif Ali Zardari, and his wife, Benazir Bhutto, on 3 February 1993 in London.
 She was the first child in Pakistan to be vaccinated against polio on the country's first National Immunisation Day, after her mother, then Prime Minister Bhutto, launched a major immunization drive in 1994.
 The Prime Minister personally administered the drops to Aseefa as an endorsement of the campaign.

+She is the maternal granddaughter of politicians Zulfiqar Ali Bhutto and Nusrat Ispahani, and the paternal granddaughter of Hakim Ali Zardari.
+Her maternal uncles were politicians Shahnawaz Bhutto and Murtaza Bhutto, and paternal aunt Azra Fazal Pechuho is a minister in the Sindh Government.
+She is the first cousin of author Fatima Bhutto and politician Zulfikar Ali Bhutto Jr., and has two older siblings, a brother, politician Bilawal Bhutto Zardari, and a sister, homemaker Bakhtawar Bhutto Zardari.

-She earned her bachelor's degree in politics and sociology from Oxford Brookes University and master's degree in global health and development from University College London in July 2016.
+She earned her bachelor's degree in politics and sociology from Oxford Brookes University and in English literature from the University of Edinburgh, graduating in 2012.
+She pursued her master's degree in global health and development from University College London in July 2016.